Geenz/curacracy/README.md

 The API uses Sqlite on local machines.
 You may access the API and Frontend on ports 5000 and 8080 respectively.

+## Current Status

+Presently the following is implemented:

+* Registration
+* Logging in
+* Token validation
+* Getting all users (paged)
+* Getting one user

+The following is yet to be implemented:

+* Permissions
+* Submissions
+* Editing a user
+* Folders
+* Communities
+* Groups

+See the issue tracker for details.

 ## License

 Curacracy is licensed under the LGPL Version 3.